I invite you to embark with me on a journey into empathy.

 Her baby is born healthy but develops colic during the second week home from the hospital.
 Mom has a hard time calming him, getting him to eat, and of course, getting him to sleep.
 After several days of catching only snatches of sleep herself, she is exhausted.

 Today, nothing is going right.
 Mom has caught the stomach bug that’s been going around.
 She’s breastfeeding, so she doesn’t take any medication to make herself feel better because it might hurt her infant son.
 So far, she’s thrown up four times today.

-- a tearful call to her best friend at her former job resulted in a quick brush-off because the group was going out for happy hour; and
+- A tearful call to her best friend at her former job resulted in a quick brush-off because the group was going out for happy hour

 Search your heart.
 Can you honestly say that you couldn’t possibly, for just an instant, lose your cool under such circumstances?

 If someone who was taking care of your baby shook her so hard that she died or has a brain injury, get yourself a Louisville brain injury lawyer.
 Call Gray and White Law at 502-210-8942 or toll free at 888-450-4456 to set up a FREE, no-obligation consultation.